becem-gharbi/becem-gharbi/README.md

 My goal here on GitHub is to help accelerate the development process

-- In web development, I specialize in developing Nuxt 3 modules for handling common tasks such as authentication.
+- In web, I specialize in developing Nuxt 3 modules for handling common tasks such as authentication.

 - In IoT, I specialize in developing ESP32 based solutions such as [ESP Admin](https://github.com/esp-admin) for handling needed tasks such as OTA.